 The film opens with Ingrid (Aubrey Plaza), on Instagram, habitually liking a bride’s wedding pictures with a tick that would make someone with OCD say, “Skip one.”
 Soon we find that the pictures she’s liking are happening in real time, as she’s parked outside the wedding.
 When the film is going well, we’re seeing moments like these, when the power from social media to live vicariously is uninhibited.
 However, Spicer doesn’t stay on this course.
 Instead, he chooses to link Ingrid’s social media usage with the death of her mother.

 Upon her death, Ingrid inherits money from her mom, deciding to move to Los Angeles to begin a “new” life by stealing someone else’s, in this case, Taylor Sloane (Elizabeth Olsen), an Instagram influencer.

 The first half of the film is replete with punchlines about stalking, along with habitual lying by Ingrid that would make Nixon laugh with envy.

-However, this is shaky ground by Spicer.
-Ingrid is mentally ill, and that’s not a joke.
+However, this is shaky ground for Spicer.
+Ingrid is mentally ill.
 Yet, as the audience, we’re meant to laugh at a person who’s mother has died and clearly has mental issues.
 As an example, in I, Tonya, Tonya Harding has clear problems with self-esteem, but the film rarely glorifies.
-In fact, it’s open to saying that Harding needs help.
-Ingrid Goes West never extends to that.
-Instead, we’re meant to solely laugh as a mentally ill person crumbles in front of us.
-It’s not exactly the best place to mine for comedy gold, and quite frankly, it becomes stale very quickly.
+In fact, it invites us to say that Harding needs help.
+Ingrid Goes West never extends such empathy.
+Instead, we’re meant to snicker as a mentally ill person crumbles in front of us.
+It’s not exactly the best place to mine for comedy gold, and quite frankly, it becomes stale ever so quickly.

 Follow 812filmreviews on Twitter and Facebook!